CNES/rastertools/docs/usage.rst

 Raster products
 ---------------

-Rastertools provides a useful API to open raster products that are provided as an archive or a directory containing several images.
+georastertools provides a useful API to open raster products that are provided as an archive or a directory containing several images.

 The API is very simple to use::

-   from eolab.rastertools.product import RasterProduct import rasterio
+   from eolab.georastertools.product import RasterProduct import rasterio

    with RasterProduct("tests/tests_data/SENTINEL2B_20181023-105107-455_L2A_T30TYP_D.zip") as rp: